liviamiyabara/stock-analysis-challenge/README.md

 #### Stock Performance Analysis
 ![ScreenShot](https://github.com/liviamiyabara/stock-analysis-challenge/blob/main/Resources/All%20Stocks%20(2017%20%26%202018).png)

-Overall, 2017 was a good year for most of the companies in the analysis except for TERP, which was the only share that lost value in that year, -7.2%.
+Overall, 2017 was a good year for most of the companies in the analysis except for TERP, which was the only share that lost value in that year, -7.2% return.
 The stocks with the highest returns were DQ (199.4%) and SEDG (184.5%).

 In 2018, the scenario is quite the opposite from previous year; most companies lost their stock value, only RUN and ENPH had positive returns (84.0% and 81.9% respectively), DQ and JKS had the worst performance based on the tickers in the list with -62.6% and -60.5% return respectively.